MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 • Multiple memory segments

-Windows introduced a completely new application model based on graphical programs that interacted with the system through well-defined APIs.
-This architecture enabled richer, more interactive applications.
+Windows launched an entirely new program model that was grounded on graphical applications that communicated with the system via well-defined APIs.
+This architecture allowed for much more interesting and interactive applications.

 Core Windows Components:

-• Program Manager: Central hub for launching applications and organizing program groups
+• Program Manager: Central location for opening programs and organizing program groups

-• Control Panel: System configuration and settings management
+• Control Panel: Managing System configuration and settings

-• Print Manager: Print job management and printer configuration
+• Print Manager: Jobs of the printer and its configuration

 Application Development Differences